 Connecticut PACE program is open for business, if you have any questions, please contact CEFIA.

-Florida has enacted PACE enabling legislation and at least one program has launched, with others near launch or in development
+Florida has enacted PACE enabling legislation and at least two programs have launched, with others near launch or in development.

 Ygrene Energy Funds announcement with Carbon War Room last fall of a program centered initially in South Florida has led to the formation of the Clean Energy Green Corridor District.
 Initiated by the Town of Cutler Bay, the District to date includes Miami, South Miami, Pinecrest, Palmetto Bay, and Miami Shores, communities that total about 650,000 people.
 The Green Corridor District plans to offer both commercial and residential PACE financing, though only commercial projects will be permitted in the City of Miami.